HarperDB/documentation/docs/technical-details/reference/data-types.md

 # Data Types

 HarperDB supports a rich set of data types for use in records in databases.
 Various data types can be used from both direct JavaScript interfaces in Custom Functions and the HTTP operations APIs.
 Using JSON for communication naturally limits the data types to those available in JSON (HarperDB’s supports all of JSON data types), but JavaScript code and alternate data formats facilitate the use of additional data types.
-As of v4.1, HarperDB supports [MessagePack and CBOR](content-types.md), which allows for all of HarperDB supported data types.
-This includes:
+HarperDB supports [MessagePack and CBOR](content-types.md), which allows for all of HarperDB supported data types.
+[Schema definitions can specify the expected types for fields, with GraphQL Schema Types](../../developers/applications/defining-schemas.md), which are used for validation of incoming typed data (JSON, MessagePack), and is used for auto-conversion of untyped data (CSV, [query parameters](../../developers/rest.md)).
+Available data types include:

 (Note that these labels are descriptive, they do not necessarily correspond to the GraphQL schema type names, but the schema type names are noted where possible)